kwaczek/Flex-Focus-Time-with-Chat-Metrics/README.md

 ![flex reservations](readme_images/multiple_reservaitions.png)

-The focus time is calculated for all channels and, by default, the **conversation_measure_1** is used for Flex Insights.
+The focus time is calculated for all channels and, by default, the **focus_time** attribute is used and recommended for Flex Insights.

 # Additional Chat Metrics